-Our products for smart vehicles and cockpits include, among others, in-vehicle electronic glass and components such as central control screens and instrument panels, intelligent B-pillars/C-pillars and multi-functional glasses for vehicle side windows, windshields and sunroofs.
+We offer a variety of structural parts and functional modules for smart vehicles and cockpits include, among others, in-vehicle electronic glass and components such as central control screens and instrument panels, intelligent B-pillars/C-pillars and multi-functional glasses for vehicle side windows, windshields and sunroofs.
 Our in-depth experience gained in smartphones and computers, along with our platform-based capabilities, allowed us to successfully expand to smart vehicles and cockpits in 2018.